16 Apr 21

 Formula E: Accelerate will see a grid made up of the 12 teams from the ABB FIA Formula E World Championship, and they are on the hunt for the fastest sim racers to join their ranks alongside their chosen pro drivers.

-Racers currently have the chance to showcase their speed in the Formula E: Accelerate Qualifiers and the fastest three will be up for selection by each of Formula E's teams.
+Racers had the chance to showcase their speed in the Formula E: Accelerate Qualifiers and the fastest three are up for selection by each of Formula E's teams.
 From there, they'll compete for the chance to win a share from a minimum €100,000 prize pool alongside a real-world drive of a Gen2 car - a unique opportunity that Cassidy says may well be more familiar to them than it might appear.

 "There are always going to be differences between the sim and reality," said Cassidy.
 "But the gap is getting smaller and smaller and you’re starting to get the feeling that it’s getting really close to the real thing.